Fixed Penalty Notices for Environmental Offences service privacy notice

 How your data will be stored

-- We use Encryption meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
-This is done with a secret code.
-The hidden information is said to then be ‘encrypted’.
+- encryption, meaning that information is hidden so that it cannot be read without special knowledge, like a password - this is done with a secret code - the hidden information is said to then be ‘encrypted’

 Transferring data outside the European Economic Area

 Your information will not be transferred outside of the European Economic Area.

 Depending on the legal basis for processing your information you may have the right to: